ellojess/iOS-Interview-Prep/conceptuals/completed-questions.md

 What are the different ways to specify the layout of elements in UIView?
 </summary>

+There are few common ways to specify the layout of elements in a UIView:

+- Using **InterfaceBuilder**, you can add a **XIB** file to your project, layout elements within it, then load the XIB in your application code (either automatically, based on naming conventions, or manually)

+- Also, using InterfaceBuilder you can create a storyboard for your application

+- Use **NSLayoutConstraints** to have elements in a view arranged by Auto Layout

+- Create **CGRects** describing the exact coordinates for each element and pass them to UIView

 </details>

 <details>
 <summary>
 What is UIStackView?
 </summary>

-UIStackView provides a way to layout a series of views horizontally or vertically.
+**UIStackView** provides a way to layout a series of views horizontally or vertically.

 We can define how the contained views adjust themselves to the available space.
 </details>

 <details>